 Instructions

-- Dissolve yeast in a bowl with 1 cup beer and the honey.
+- Dissolve fresh or active dry yeast in a bowl with 1 cup water and the honey.
 Leave a few minutes until foaming.
+If using instant yeast, add directly to the sugar below with the flour, no need to make let it foam.

-- In the bowl of a stand mixer (or a large bowl if making by hand) mix flour, semolina and salt.
+- Mix flour, semolina, and salt in a stand mixer (or a large bowl if made by hand).

 - If using a mixer, attach the dough hook and knead for a few minutes until the dough starts to come together.